A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Security benefit quantitative evaluation method

-The calculation model for the trade-off between key cost and quantified security of reuse under $k$ uniform key rotations is:
+The computation model for the relationship between key cost and security strength improvement through key reuse (with k uniform QKD-key renewals) can be represented by "Security benefits", which equals the following value:

-where the cost of a single quantum key is determined through consultation between the operator of the quantum cryptography infrastructure and the user.
+where the cost of a single QKD-key is determined through consultation between the operator of the quantum cryptography infrastructure and the user.

-\subsection{Quantitative Model of QKD Key Rotation Interval and Security Benefits in ECBC-MAC Mode.}
+\subsection{Quantitative model of QKD-key renewal period and security benefits in ECBC-MAC mode.}

-Given that the security conclusions and provable security framework of the ECBC-MAC mode of operation are highly similar to those of the CBC mode, the security benefit evaluation for quantum keys follows the CBC mode evaluation framework, requiring adjustment only of a few core parameters.
+Given that the security conclusions and provable security framework of the ECBC-MAC mode are highly similar to those of the CBC mode, the security benefit evaluation for QKD-keys follows the CBC mode evaluation framework, requiring adjustment only of a few core parameters.
 This section will briefly describe the evaluation method under the ECBC-MAC mode, primarily clarifying the key differences from the CBC mode.

-\textbf{Step 1: Parameter Selection}
+\textbf{Step 1: parameter selection}

-(1) Distinguishing Advantage of the Cryptographic Module $F$:
+(1) Distinguishing advantage of the cryptographic module $F$:

 The value of $\rho(\lambda,t)$ is essentially fixed when the block cipher algorithm is solicited.
-For widely deployed core algorithms, their average security level has a clear infimum $s_{\mathrm{min}}\approx\mathrm{inf}_{t>0}\{\mathrm{log}_{2}\frac{t}{\rho(\lambda,t)}\}$ (bits).
+For widely deployed core algorithms, their average security strength has a clear infimum $s_{\mathrm{min}}\approx\mathrm{inf}_{t>0}\{\log_{2}\frac{t}{\rho(\lambda,t)}\}$ (bits).
 This value characterizes the minimum security strength of the algorithm against unit attack cost and provides the theoretical basis for the engineering deployment of concrete security boundaries.

-(2) Maximum Number of Blocks Per Single File, $l$:
+(2) Maximum number of blocks per single file, $l$: